dahr/nsxt-for-pks/README.md

 The modules in this repository are focused on enabling automation of installation workflows of NSX-T.

 ### Branch Information
-This repository has different branches with each branch providing support for upto a specific NSX-T release.
+This repository has a specific NSX-T release.
 Below is the list:
-* v1.1.0: NSX-T 2.4
+* v1.1.0: NSX-T 2.5.1
-* v1.0.0: NSX-T 2.3

 #### Deployment and installation modules